-Pendulous ears

-LaMancha type ears
+Pendulous ears LaMancha type ears

-Solid white color

-Solid light cream color
+Solid white color Solid light cream color Toggenburg Tricolor or piebald

+Black bucks

-Tricolor or piebald Black bucks White stomachs on bucks Large white spot (1-1/2" [3.8 cm] or more in any direction) on bucks Pendulous ears LaMancha type ears
+White stomachs on bucks Large white spot (1-1/2" [3.8 cm] or more in any direction) on bucks

 Recorded Grades: A doe for which the recordation certificate specifies a breed-specific type should be faulted only when the breed character defect(s) would be regarded as a disqualification.
 The amount of this fault to be applied to a recorded grade should be as if it were a very serious defect.